mlpack/mlpack/doc/user/load_save.md

 ---

-### Examples of loading and saving images

-Loading and saving a single image:
+Example of loading and saving a single image:

 ```c++
 // See https://www.mlpack.org/static/img/numfocus-logo.png.